pantheon-systems/documentation/source/content/support.md

 ### Open the Ticket in the Right Place

-If you are a member of an [Organization](/organizations), use the Organization's Dashboard to visit the support tab.
+If you are a member of an [Organization](/organizations), use the Organization's Dashboard to visit the Support tab.

 Contacting Support from your User Dashboard will not provide the same support level as a Site Dashboard owned by an Organization with a higher Account package.
 For a visual, check out the [Support Tab from the Organization Dashboard](#the-support-tab-from-the-organization-dashboard).

 ### Organization Dashboard Support Tab

-If you are part of an Organization with an enhanced Account package, navigate to the Support tab from the Organization's Dashboard to make use of the Organization's Support level:
+If you are part of an Organization with an enhanced Account package, navigate to the Support tab from the Organization's Dashboard to make use of the Organization's Support level.

 ![Select Support from the Organization's Dashboard](../images/dashboard/support-from-org-dash.gif)